Dysert O'Dea Monastery: Nearby

 This monastic site is part of the Dysert O'Dea Archaeological Trail.
 There are many more historical sites in the immediate vicinity including O'Dea Castle, two ring forts, the remains of a fulacht fiadh, and the ruins of a stone Victorian house dating from 1861.

 Synge's Lodge is a ruined guest house, originally built in the Georgian style not far from the church ruins.
 The Synge coat of arms with the motto Caelesta canimes remains over the door.
 The Synge's local agent lived in nearby Mollaneen House, built c.
 1780.
 This had a walled garden and orchard.

 The Battle of Dysert O'Dea of 1318 took place near the monastic site.

-Today

-Church, round tower and high cross are today a National Monument of Ireland.